 into a new add_inline_child

-for the layout class to instantiate and a word
+the HTML node, the element, and the layout class to instantiate (plus a

 class BlockLayout: